2004 Indianapolis 500: Radio

 The race was carried live on the Indianapolis Motor Speedway Radio Network.
 Mike King served as chief announcer.
 Kenny Bräck served as "driver expert" up until the rain delay.
 Bräck sat out the 2004 IndyCar season due to a major crash suffered at Texas in October 2003.
-This was the only time, other than 2011, that Bräck served as the driver expert on an American broadcast, however, he would serve in later years on international broadcasts.
+This was the only time, other than 2011, that Bräck served as the driver expert on an American broadcast.
+However, he would serve in later years on international broadcasts.

 Departing from the broadcast team were two longtime members, Howdy Bell and Chuck Marlowe.
-Donald Davidson celebrated his 40th year as a member of the crew, while Jerry Baker reached his milestone 30th race.
+Donald Davidson celebrated his 40th year on the crew, while Jerry Baker reached his milestone 30th race.

 Kevin Lee moved from turn two to the pit area.
 Adam Alexander moved from the pits to the turn two location.
 This was Dave Argabright's first year on the network.
 This was the last year for both Jim Murphy and Kim Morris.

 Television

 The race was carried live flag-to-flag coverage in the United States on ABC Sports.
 The broadcast was billed as the Indianapolis 500 Presented by 7-Eleven.
-The broadcasting crew moved to a new booth, located in the Pit Road Suites next to the Pagoda.
+The broadcasting crew moved to a new booth in the Pit Road Suites next to the Pagoda.
 Several innovations were introduced, including the first 180-degree on-board rotating camera, and a Skycam along the mainstretch.
-The network celebrated its 40th anniversary covering the Indianapolis 500.
+The network celebrated its 40th anniversary, covering the Indianapolis 500.

 Bob Jenkins was released from ABC and ESPN after 2003, and his position as "host" was taken by Terry Gannon.
 Paul Page continued as play-by-play, along with Scott Goodyear.
-Jack Arute, who had been in the pit area from 1984-1998 and 2000-2003, moved into the booth as analyst for the 2004 race.
-Joining the crew for the first time were Todd Harris and Jamie Little, both as pit reporters.
+Jack Arute, who had been in the pit area from 1984 to 1998 and 2000 to 2003, moved into the booth as analyst for the 2004 race.
+Todd Harris and Jamie Little, joined the crew for the first time as pit reporters.

-Despite a lengthy rain delay throughout the afternoon, ABC stayed on-air all day with coverage, and filled the downtime with highlights and interviews.
+Despite a lengthy rain delay throughout the afternoon, ABC stayed on-air with coverage all day, filling the downtime with highlights and interviews.
 The marathon broadcast totaled 8 hours and 22 minutes.

-The introduction, titled "The Chase," featuring Henry Rollins, would earn a Sports Emmy nomination for outstanding post produced audio/sound.
+The introduction, titled "The Chase", featuring Henry Rollins, would earn a Sports Emmy nomination for outstanding post produced audio/sound.